 Overview of factors affecting the feasibility of proposed property developments, including a brief introduction to town planning, valuation, financing, marketing and investment principles.

 Operational management techniques, productivity, work study and effect on price determination.
-Construction programming techniques, including CCS.
+Construction programming techniques.

-Human resource management as tool to achieve objectives.
+Human resource management.
 An approved certificate in first aid has to be submitted before this module will be awarded.

-Application and terms of CIDB endorsed standard construction contracts such as GCC, NEC and FIDIC; case studies.
+Application and terms of CIDB endorsed standard construction contracts other than JBCC (GCC, NEC and FIDIC); case studies.
 Alternative dispute resolution: mediation, adjudication and arbitration; litigation - an overview; law of delict; negligence and damage to property.

 Preliminaries and pricing thereof, different types of bills of quantities, tender documentation, economical designs, building cost estimates, analysis of building costs, calculation of professional fees.
+Practical contractor’s administration and internal and external cost management.
 Project and Construction Management Professions Act; Council for the Built Environment Act (CBE Act); Construction Industry Development Board Act (CIDB Act).
 Geotechnical and civil engineering works.